-For Underlying Securities the Fund holds directly (not synthetically), The Fund may employ covered calls to seek to generate income.
+For Underlying Securities the Fund holds directly (not synthetically), the Fund may employ covered calls on all or a portion of the equity securities held directly to seek to generate income.
 This strategy involves the sale of call options on the Underlying Securities in exchange for premium (income generation).
 However, if the market price of the Underlying Securities exceeds the strike price of the sold call options, the Fund will become obligated to sell the securities at the strike price, capping its upside.
 While the Fund gains from the premium received, it forgoes any additional potential profits beyond the strike price.

-For Underlying Securities the Fund holds synthetically (not directly), the Fund may sell in-the-money put options to replicate the covered call strategy.
+For Underlying Securities the Fund holds synthetically (not directly), the Fund may sell in-the-money put options on all or a portion of the synthetically held equity securities to replicate the covered call strategy.
 By doing so, the Fund seeks to generate income through the premium received from the sale of the put options.
 However, if the market price of the Underlying Securities falls below the strike price of the sold put options, the Fund may be required to purchase the securities at the strike price, resulting in potential losses.
 This strategy, while still generating income from premiums, similarly limits the Fund's potential upside, as it would be exposed to losses on the underlying position if prices decline further.
+The Fund may also seek to generate income through call spreads, which involves selling a call option on an Underlying Security while simultaneously buying a call option on the Underlying Security with a higher strike price, both with the same expiration date.
+By writing a call spread, the Fund can potentially offset losses incurred from its short call position if the Underlying Security's share price rises above the strike price.